Current DRC Students

 Please note the following when considering a withdrawal:

-• A ‘W’ appears on your transcript.
+• A ‘W’ will appear on your transcript.
 This is a federal reporting requirement and cannot be removed.

 Student Release of Information Authorization

-Students, if you want us or another office to share your information with someone (including a parent or guardian), please fill out the Student Information Release Authorization.
+If you want us or another office to share your information with someone (including a parent or guardian), please fill out the Student Information Release Authorization.
+You can also Withdraw your Release of Information at any time.
 Read more on Family Educational Rights and Privacy Act (FERPA), the law about student confidentiality.

 Title IX (Gender-Based Discrimination)